OlivierLD/SmartWatches/README.md

 As it is a Web Application, your browser's Developer tools are available in `debug` mode.
 Very cool.

-_Note_: Look in the code for more elaborated examples of REST requests, also using ES6 Promises.
+> _Note_: Look in the code for more elaborated examples of REST requests, also using ES6 Promises.

+> _Note_: To store data from one session to another, use `localStorage`, that works fine.
+Look in the code, that is the way we store IP addresses and ports...

 #### To check
 - Web Socket availability?
 - Web Components support for HTML/JS/CSS apps?